Atlas-OS/docs/docs/contributions.md

 This means less potential headache in the future if the change is disagreed upon, as you can avoid reverting all of the disliked changes for the automatic pull request every week.

-For manual/non-automated pull requests, you can make your own branch in the Atlas repository or make a fork, it is your choice.
+If you want to, you can also manually trigger the automatic pull request to merge `dev` into `main` early, but the 5 reviews will still be in effect.
+As a note, if you need to urgently fix something, you can use the `bypass` label to bypass your pull request being automatically closed by the pull request filter.

-If you want to, you can also manually make a pull request to merge `dev` into `main`, but the 5 reviews will still be in effect.
+For regular pull requests, you can make your own branch in the Atlas repository or make a fork, it is your choice.

 ## :material-format-letter-case: Formatting